net-lisias-kspu/ContractConfigurator/2-Parameters/1-Vessel Parameters/VesselParameterGroup-Parameter.md

     vessel = Vessel Key
     vessel = Some other vessel

+    // By default if one or more vessels have been specified via the vessel
+    // attribute, a child parameter will be created to indicate the vessel to
+    // the player.
+Set this attribute to true to hide that parameter.
+    //
+    // Type:      <a href="Boolean-Type">bool</a>
+    // Required:  No (defauled)
+    // Default:   false
+    //
+    hideVesselName = false

     // If the contract completes successfully, whether to remove any associated
     // vessels set via the define attribute.
 Use this for contracts where you
     // don't want the vessel tracked into other contracts (especially true if